7 Ways to Reduce Ocean Plastic Pollution

 40% better for the environment.
 Disposable nappies will rot in a landfill for 500 years.

-We hope you enjoyed reading this blog, and we end with a call of action to all readers!
+We hope you enjoyed reading this blog, and we end with a call to action for all readers!
 What small change can you make to your life, to help towards the fight for a Plastic Free Future?

 Written by Sophie Wadley